-The refuges are open year round for visitors.
+The refuges are open year-around for visitors.
 Local waterfowl hatch their chicks here in spring and summer.
 Other kinds of wildlife, from deer to river otter, can be seen by visitors.
-Raptors, such as red-tailed hawks, are an example of a local species group found here year round, feeding on ground squirrels in summer.
+Raptors, such as red-tailed hawks, are an example of a local species found here year-around, feeding on ground squirrels in summer.
 The numbers of raptors swell in winter as their kin migrate into the area, sensing some easy meals among the millions of waterfowl who arrive simultaneously.

-I took a holiday look at the scene in a December period.
-Then I returned the next year in November.
+I like to make a three-day trip here between November 15-to-January 15 trip each year.
 You might call the Sacramento Refuge and check, for any given year, the projected time of maximum waterfowl residence.
-Winter temperatures further north and storm patterns will affect waterfowl migration.
+Winter temperatures farther north and storm patterns will affect waterfowl migration.

-Day 1 was the survey time.
-I left Berkeley early morning and made the two-hour drive up.
-I planned to do an initial look at all three refuges in this logical order—Colusa, Gray Lodge, Sacramento NWR.
-The days were both sunny and cold, and the birds were active.
+Day 1 is my survey time.
+I leave Berkeley early morning and make the two-hour drive up.
+I plan to do an initial look at all three refuges in this logical order—Colusa, Gray Lodge, Sacramento NWR.
+The days are usually sunny and cold, and the birds are active.

-The next day I hoped to make some more focused decisions.
+The next day I make some more focused decisions.
 Since each refuge has both an auto driving tour and walking/hiking possibilities, you can’t go wrong.

 Day 2 Adventures

-My Day 2 on the first trip was rainy.
+My Day 2 on some trips has been rainy.
 Rain creates an entirely different aesthetic on the refuges, good to experience, but go for sunny if you can.

 Gray Lodge is notable as a pristine example of the historic wetlands once so prevalent.
-Gray Lodge offers a two mile drive and a .6 miles walking trail.
+Gray Lodge offers a two-mile drive and a .6-mile walking trail.
 A small building at the entrance shows mounted specimens of many birds you will see in the refuge.

 Travel Support in the Town of Willows

-At the end of day one, on both trips, I drove a few miles north to Willows, where I had booked a room at the Holiday Inn Express.
-I went out for dinner at a Mexican restaurant, Casa Ramos.
-Both were good experiences.
+At the end of day one, I tend to drive north a few miles north to Willows, where I have booked a room at the Holiday Inn Express.
+I go out for dinner at a Mexican restaurant, Casa Ramos.
+Both are good experiences.